“Oh, dear. Your poor face. Will you be permanently disfigured?”

 I turned from the door and retreated to the fire, hands held out toward the flames.
 How easily I had manipulated her.
 I was as bad as John, using a person’s personality and emotions against them.
 I felt a small spark of remorse trying to take hold, but I smothered it before it could catch.
 Remorse.
 Regret.
 What would these things do for me besides muddle my mind and make me question myself?

 “Come in,” I called.

-It swung open and Haydar crowded in, having to duck beneath the lintel.
+It swung open.
+Haydar had to duck beneath the lintel as he entered.
 Sherman was right behind him.
 Both of the men looked concerned.